ssinghal1989/ImageGridWithVanilaJS/README.md

 # ImageGridWithVanilaJS
 ## A Responsive Vanila JS WebApp for image grid

-It's a simple responsive web app written in Vanila JS to search and show an Image grid.
+It's a simple responsive web app written in Vanila JS to search and show Images in a grid.

 > Steps to run the application:-
 ```